Your AI Agent Should Read Your Notes Before Answering

 - The

-UserPromptSubmithook fires before the agent sees it - The hook searches R2R (Obsidian vault, ~100ms) and agent-memory (session insights, ~100ms) in parallel
+UserPromptSubmithook fires before the agent sees it - The hook searches R2R's unified index (~90ms) containing both Obsidian notes and agent memories

 - Relevant chunks get injected as